 Because forms are kept in your permanent record, it is important that they be typed.
 Most forms can be edited on a computer and then printed for signatures.
 All dates and deadlines can be found on the Graduate School calendar.
-All materials should be turned in to Graduate Student services in the lobby of West David Boyd Hall.
+All materials should be turned in to Graduate Student services via email (preferred) or the front desk in the lobby of West David Boyd Hall.

 NOTE: If you determine, during the course of the semester, that you will not meet the requirements for graduation, you must notify the graduate school immediately by filling out and submitting the Request to Delete Application for Degree form and the Request for Update forms (Masters or Doctoral).
 If additional assistance is needed, please email us.

 Students are advised to consult LSU’s Commencement site, which live-streams the ceremony in addition to providing details for all graduation ceremonies.
 The Ceremony Information tab includes photograph information and seating availability, and the Graduate Resources tab houses information on caps and gowns and diplomas.
 Family and friends from out of town should consult the visitor information page for accommodation and parking information, maps, and directions.

 Please consult the instructions for checking the status of your paperwork on myLSU.

 Candidates for Master’s Degrees (Non-Thesis/Project Option and Thesis Option)

 - One original copy of the Master’s Application for Degree

 - One original copy, with all signatures, of the Request for Master’s Examination and Degree Audit